This page has been automatically translated. Please refer to the page in French if needed.

 What events are involved?

-- health hazards: epidemic, pandemic, agro-food incident...
+- health hazards: epidemic, pandemic, agri-food incident...;

-- technological and industrial incidents: breakdown of telecommunications means, serious accidents on road, rail or air networks, industrial incident...
+- technological and industrial incidents: breakdown of telecommunications means, serious accidents on road, rail or air networks, industrial incidents, etc.;

-- serious public safety event, terrorist attack.
+- serious public security event, terrorist attack.